Disposable Diaper Safety: TCF, ECF, and SAP Explained

 Fragrance and Phthalates: The Real Risk

-While parents worry about bleaching, the immediate risk is often fragrance.
+Fragrance and phthalates, not bleaching chemistry, are often the more immediate risk in a modern diaper: EPA regulations pushed the industry away from dioxin-producing elemental chlorine back in the 1990s, but scented diapers are still on shelves today.
 Fragrance cocktails: A single "baby powder scent" can contain dozens of undisclosed chemicals.
-These are common allergens and potential endocrine disruptors.
+These mixtures are common allergens and potential endocrine disruptors.

 Phthalates: Often used to make plastic soft or to carry fragrance.
 Phthalates mimic hormones and are linked to developmental issues.